 The club I initially joined was called "Studies in the Old and New Testament."
 There was no mention of any church affiliation.
 It was not until much later that I found out I was actually joining a much larger organization.

-My "one-on-one discipleship group" on the campus was not only designed to help me "grow in my walk with the Lord," as advertised, but also to show me how all other churches fell short in light of the corporate anchors.
+My one-on-one discipleship group, "The Four Anchors", on the campus was not only designed to help me "grow in my walk with the Lord," as advertised, but also to show me how all other churches fell short in light of the Corporate Anchors.

 People in the community were invited to "community Bible studies" or "Christian outreaches," words which seem to imply no church affiliation, when in fact, these were Assembly meetings.